 Keeping on top of debt can be complicated.
 It is always recommended to carefully consider all financial options before deciding whether a Guarantor loan is the best option for you to consolidate your debt.
 Each person’s circumstances are different, and as a responsible lender, we assess each application based on the individual’s financial situation and the affordability of the new lending.

 What is a debt consolidation loan?

-When a person has a number of different debts with different credit providers, they may decide to take out one loan and use this to settle, some or all of, their other debts.
-This means those debts are combined into one single monthly repayment, possibly at a lower rate of interest, the aim being to make the total borrowing more manageable.
+A person with a number of different debts with different credit providers may decide to take out one loan and use this to settle, some or all of, their other debts.
+This means those repayments are combined into one single monthly payment, possibly at a lower rate of interest, the aim being to make the total borrowing more manageable.

 Some considerations for debt consolidation, when compared to existing debts:

 - Affordability of the new overall and monthly repayments